This post is by James Storie-Pugh, Director at Pivot International.

 The best known third-party system with Trade Me support is ChannelAdvisor Marketplaces, but other tools and shopping cart extensions are available.
-The Web Retailer directory lists software with Trade Me support and mVentory provides an integration with Magento.
+The Web Retailer directory lists other multichannel management tools and mVentory provides a Trade Me integration via Magento.

 Sellers who build their own integration with the Trade Me API or via FTP will need to generate inventory data and images in one of the accepted formats, such as CSV or XML.